elviswangari/alx-backend-python/README.md

 # Python in Backend

-this repo contains advanced python used in backend development
+this repo contains advanced python used in backend development.

+ update backend